icecave/parity/README.md

 **Parity** is a deep comparison library for PHP.

-PHP does not provide a way to reliably and strictly compare values of heterogeneous types.
-The built-in comparison operators perform often undesired [type-juggling](http://php.net/manual/en/language.types.type-juggling.php), and, when used with objects, the [strict equality operator](http://php.net/manual/en/language.operators.comparison.php) can only compare by identity.
-No type-strict mechanism is provided for comparing objects by their properties; nor are there any type-strict versions of the relative comparison operators (less, greater, etc).

-**Parity** aims to fill the void by using [reflection](http://php.net/reflection) to recurse over objects and arrays, comparing their elements in a strict fashion.
-Furthermore, **Parity** provides natural comparison semantics for built-in types, as well as powerful mechanisms for classes to provide their own comparison algorithms.

 * Install via [Composer](http://getcomposer.org) package [icecave/parity](https://packagist.org/packages/icecave/parity)
 * Read the [API documentation](http://icecavestudios.github.io/parity/artifacts/documentation/api/)

+## Rationale

+PHP does not provide a way to reliably and strictly compare values of heterogeneous types.
+Most of the built-in comparison operators perform often undesired [type-juggling](http://php.net/manual/en/language.types.type-juggling.php).
+The one exception is the [strict equality operator](http://php.net/manual/en/language.operators.comparison.php), which has the further caveat that it can only compare objects by their identity.
+No type-strict mechanism is provided for comparing objects by their properties; nor are there any type-strict versions of the relative comparison operators (less-than, greater-than, etc).

+**Parity** aims to fill the void by providing a comparison engine with the following features:

+* Type-strict comparison of arrays and objects by their elements
+* Recursion-safe comparison of objects
+* Natural, type-strict comparison semantics for built-in types
+* Powerful mechanisms for classes to customize comparison behavior

 ## Example